helenemartin/colorifix-backend/README.md

 https://github.com/helenemartin/colorifix-frontend

 TODO

 .Clear cached git files from the repo

-.Fix bugs: I can't assign a company to a user sqlalchemy.exc.InterfaceError: (sqlite3.InterfaceError) Error binding parameter 1 - probably unsupported type.
+.Fix bugs: I can't assign a company to a user: sqlalchemy.exc.InterfaceError: (sqlite3.InterfaceError) Error binding parameter 1 - probably unsupported type.

 [SQL: INSERT INTO user (username, company_id) VALUES (?, ?)]
 [parameters: ('raddish@yahoo.co.uk', <db.models.DbCompany object at 0x0000013629D63DF0>)]

-.Fix the User end point to be properly consumed on the React app in order to list users .Create a persmission table in order to assign user roles
+.Fix the User end point to be properly consumed on the React app in order to list users

+.Create a persmission table in order to assign user roles